 Query results are returned initially as Cocoa arrays.
 You can coerce them to AppleScript lists (a simple “

-”), but in the case of large results it’s often quicker to deal with the raw arrays.
+as list”), but in the case of large results it’s often quicker to deal with the raw arrays.
 And because arrays are returned as a simple pointer, large result sets are returned much, much quicker. -

 Support for transactions.
 You can batch updates together for greater efficiency.